-- Certification of Enrollment, if still enrolled, submitted by you or your institution.
+- In your CPA application, you also need to include your certification of Enrollment, if still enrolled, submitted by you or your institution.
 This may not be necessary if courses in progress are listed on your official transcript(s).
 Final transcripts signifying the completion of your program must be submitted to CPAES within 120 days of your first examination.

 - International Evaluation, if education was received outside of the United States.
-This must be sent directly from your evaluation agency.
+This must be sent directly from the evaluation agency.

 - Testing Accommodation Request Form, if applicable, submitted by you.

-- Supporting legal documents (if applicable for background check purposes).
+- Supporting legal documents (if applicable for background check and security purposes).

-Keep in mind that application and/or examination fees are not refundable.
-Under extreme circumstances, however, you may request a testing extension or a partial refund for examination fees using an Exception to Policy Form.
+Keep in mind that the CPA application and/or CPA examination fees are not refundable.
+Under extreme circumstances, however, you may request a CPA exam extension or a partial refund for examination fees using an Exception to Policy Form.

 Your exam responses will be sent to AICPA to be tabulated.
 You should then receive the results via postal mail.